harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 ## Download the preprocessed experimental data
-Download the content from [Harvard dataverse](https://dataverse.harvard.edu/dataverse/AN) and make sure the location of data content inside each numbered folder are as below:
+Download the data from [Harvard dataverse](https://dataverse.harvard.edu/dataverse/AN) and make sure that the location of the data inside each numbered folder is organized as it is below:

 ```bash
 Ascending_neuron_screen_analysis_pipeline